EspressoSystems/espresso-rollup-demo/README.md

 just really-clean # Revert repository to a pre-setup state.
 Only use as a last resort.
 ```

-To interact with specific rollup demos in interesting ways, refer to that rollup integration's readme.
+To interact with specific rollup demos in interesting ways, refer to that rollup integration's README.